By Celia Shatzman

 “Vitamin C is an antioxidant and helps to fight free radical damage,” says Marisa Garshick, MD FAAD, board-certified dermatologist at MDCS Dermatology in New York City.
 In other words, it protects skin from environmental aggressors like pollution.
 “Additionally, it helps to increase collagen production and may provide additional protection against UV-induced skin damage.”

-Vitamin C also takes the grand prize for its brightening abilities, as it brightens—not lightens—the complexion over time because it helps slow down excess production of melanin.
+Vitamin C—like in the 15% Vitamin C + Clean Caffeine Energy Serum—also takes the grand prize for its brightening abilities, as it brightens—not lightens—the complexion over time because it helps slow down excess production of melanin.

 Says Laura Cline, Director of Education at Youth To The People, “Vitamin C slows down the look of hyperpigmentation, but it takes some time to see, and that’s why consistent use is really important.
 We often start to use vitamin C when we already see signs of damage, but we should use it as a preventative step as well; it sets you up for an easier time with a skincare routine down the road.”
 If you’re someone who suffers from dark marks left behind from old breakouts, vitamin C can even help clear up that discoloration.
 For more on that, click here.